Proverbs Chapter 2

 “paths.”
 This is not the standard word for “path,” but in Proverbs is magal (#04570 מַעְגָּל), and it really means more like “rut, track, entrenchment,” and it refers to the ruts and cuts in the ground made by carts and wagons.
 Some translations use “tracks,” but to most readers “tracks” refer to the footprints left after a person or animal has traveled over the ground.
 This is more like a “wagon path” or “wagon trail.”
 We tried to keep it simple by saying “path.”(top)

-“Come into her.”
+“go into her.”
 The Hebrew word is literally translated, “come in to” or “go in to,” and besides having a literal meaning of entering a physical place is also used for a man going into a woman in sexual intercourse (Gen. 6:4; 16:2; Prov.
 6:29).
-To “come into her” is to have sex with her, just as “to sleep with her” means to have sex with her.
+To “go into her” is to have sex with her, just as “to sleep with her” means to have sex with her.

-The Hebrew text uses the participle form, perhaps more literally, “is coming into her,” indicating that this is not a one-time event.
+The Hebrew text uses the participle form, perhaps more literally, “is going into her,” indicating that this is not a one-time event.
 The man has made a habit of visiting prostitutes.
 The proverb, in typical hyperbolic fashion, states that people who get caught up in sexual sin “do not return” and do “not reach the paths of life,” meaning that people who make a habit of sexual sin will not be saved.
 There are a couple of points we must understand about that.
 The first is that Proverbs states the general and most common thing, not an absolute truth.
 There are people, like David, who escaped sexual sin, but even wise people like Solomon got completely caught up in it and never escaped.
 Also, after the Day of Pentecost when the New Birth became available, salvation was permanent by birth so a person could not lose salvation by becoming caught up in sexual sin.
 Nevertheless, a person can lose all his rewards and enter the Kingdom with nothing, so sin in general, and sexual sin, are very serious indeed.

 [For the permanence of salvation and the guarantee of everlasting life, see Appendix 1: “The Permanence of Christian Salvation.”
 For the difference between salvation and rewards, and rewards in the Kingdom, see commentary on 2 Cor.
 5:10, “good or evil.”]